perebaj/jjhandbook/work/birdie.md

 > 🌻Handbook documentation
 >
 > "What if the most important part of "platform engineering" is maintaining a high quality wiki with proven, empathic patterns for Stream-aligned teams to follow?" - Matthew Skelton

+> 🤡 Instrumentation/Metrics for a puller using Prometheus
+>
+> This instrumentation involves simple metrics such as verifying the amount of time that each message takes to process and how many messages are processed per second.
+The difference that made an improvement in our metrics was choosing the right labels, such as:
+> - Subscription name (to easily find the topic and see our status);
+> - Delivery attempt (the last delivery attempt indicates that there are problems occurring);
+> - If the message was ack or nack (status of messages);
+> - Consumer type (which part of the code is processing this message?)